Sarvadhara/Sarvadhara/README.md

 ## 🏢 About Us

-**Sarvadhara** is a technology-driven company committed to creating impactful digital solutions.
+**Sarvadhara Tech Innovations** is a technology-driven company committed to creating impactful digital solutions.
 We specialize in **Web Development**, **AI**, **IoT**, and **Mobile Applications**, delivering scalable and intelligent products that empower innovation.

 > 💡 *Our mission is to build smart, sustainable, and user-friendly technology solutions that simplify life.*